An Irish priest launched a scathing attack on the commercialisation of a child’s First Holy Communion.

 He did admit that this didn’t apply to all parents and for many it was both ‘a natural expression of their Catholic identity and a meaningful spiritual celebration’.

-Father O’Kane has spent five months on pastoral sabbatical in the USA, but recently returned to his Ballymagroarty parish in Co Derry.
+Father O’Kane has spent five months on pastoral sabbatical in the USA, but returned to his Ballymagroarty parish in Co Derry in 2017.

 He wrote to the parents of many children who were preparing to receive their First Communion.
 He reminded them that when having their children baptised, they had made a commitment to bring their children up in the Catholic faith.